meloreno/hugo-cms-test/site/content/post/making-sense.md

 ---
-title: 'Hey, I am changing this title.'
+title: 'Hey, I am changing this title.j'
 date: 2016-12-17T15:04:10.000Z
 description: >-
   The Coffee Taster’s Flavor Wheel, the official resource used by coffee